ellenbrook/jQuery-scroll-distance-detection/README.md

 Questions
 --------------
-1. **I do not understand how to use it.** - Maybe this page will better explain it by showing you some examples.
+1. **I do not understand how to use it.** - [Here is a page with it in action.](http://ellenbrook.github.io/jquery-scroll-distance-detection/) Does that help clear things up a bit?
+(Hint: take a look at the source code.)

 2. **What is testMode?** - It's just a way to visualize what percentage the page is scrolled. if you set testMode to true it will display a small counter on the bottom right corner of the screen allowing you to visualize exactly what the percentage scrolled is.